eshwen/phd-thesis/README.md

 ## Draft versions of the pdf

-When sending a draft version of the pdf, e.g., to my supervisor, add "draft" in the `\documentclass` line with the other options.
-This turns on a draft watermark with the date the pdf was made, and adds line numbers for easier referencing to specific points.
-Also, use footnotes to mark any questions/concerns, etc. instead of comments in the tex file.
+Before sending a draft version of the pdf, e.g., to my supervisor, compile with the following:

+- Add "draft" in the `\documentclass` line with the other options.
+This turns on a draft watermark with the date the pdf was made, and adds line numbers for easier referencing to specific points
+- Use footnotes to mark any questions/concerns, etc. instead of comments in the tex file.
+Ideally, these will be in a different colour to the normal footnotes in the document.
+But I've been having problems coverting both the label and the text to the same colour